Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 models with images I have augmented myself.

 Soon I'll finish the Alzheimers dataset training and I'll start working on the flowers dataset.

+## 28/11/2022

+Today I have had trouble with the training, my GPU kept running out of memory due to me not releasing the ram after the keras model was trained.
+This meant I had to keep on checking and restarting the training, every few models.
+This is now fixed and I have been able to train the models without any issues.
+They are currently training and there is a lot of progress to be made.

+## 29/11/2022

+Today I have decided to start work on the training and testing library which I can use to speed up training and increase reliability of my training, through unit tests and consistency.
+This library will allow me to adjust parameters for fitting and compilation to let me easily do hyperparameter tuning.

+## 1/12/2022

+I have been working lots on my report and the training library, this has taken a while to get all the information I feel I need in my report, however I have now mostly finished it and will submit it soon.

+I have made lots of graphs from the history of the models in training, this made it a lot easier to talk about the different strengths and weaknesses of the different base models.